#33 How to Overcome Anxiety: A Biblical Perspective

 Action Step:

-Write down one specific anxiety you are carrying today.
+– Write down one specific anxiety you are carrying today.
 Each morning, pray and surrender it to God.
 End each night by thanking Him for His peace, even if you don’t feel it yet.
+Over time, this rhythm of surrender builds spiritual resilience and helps retrain your response to anxious thoughts, including fears that arise in social settings.

-God is not asking you to overcome anxiety on your own—He is inviting you to trust Him step by step.
+God is not asking you to overcome anxiety on your own—He is inviting you to trust Him step by step, whether you are dealing with general worry or learning how to overcome social anxiety in relationships and community.

 Detecting Anxious Reactions and Self-Doubt in Our Lives